Forest of Customary Rights of La Teste-de-Buch: Other traces of human activity

 In 1901, 123 cabins were recorded in the forest, where resin workers lived.
 These cabins often featured a well, beehives, a kitchen garden, and an orchard.
 A 2020 survey identified 85 remaining cabins.
-Some are used as permanent residences (32 in 1976), and a few are autonomous in electricity.
+Some are used as permanent residences (32 in 1976), and a few have their own electricity.
 The 2022 fire destroyed about fifty of these cabins.

 Since 1948, the Natus Necropolis has housed, at the edge of the forest, the remains of more than 950 Senegalese Tirailleurs, eleven Russian soldiers, and two French servicemen who died at the nearby Courneau military camp, established during World War I for the "wintering" of colonial units from sub-Saharan Africa stationed on the front.
 Many succumbed to pneumonia epidemics during the winter of 1916-1917.

 In the southern part of the forest, Esso drilled ninety-three oil wells starting in 1959; forty-seven were still operational in 2021, operated by Vermilion REP. The 30 km² deposit, buried between 2,500 and 3,200 meters deep, is the second-largest oil field in France, with a daily production of 250 cubic meters of crude oil.
 The opening of eight additional wells received a favorable opinion in 2023 after a public inquiry but faced strong opposition.